 Force majeure cases are rarely straightforward and even an express reference to a potentially relevant event (like ‘epidemic’, ‘quarantine restrictions’, or ‘acts of government’) in a force majeure clause would not typically guarantee relief.
 In most cases, the affected party will need to meet several contract-specific requirements to be excused from liability for non-performance of its contractual obligations.

-This virtual seminar will provide an opportunity to discuss some of the key issues, and the next steps, in the evolving reality of multiple force majeure claims under LNG and other oil and gas contracts.
+This virtual seminar provided an opportunity to discuss some of the key issues, and the next steps, in the evolving reality of multiple force majeure claims under LNG and other oil and gas contracts.

-This event will be chaired by Graham Coop, Partner at Volterra Fietta and former General Counsel to the Energy Charter Secretariat.
-The experienced panel will include:
+This event was chaired by Graham Coop, Partner at Volterra Fietta and former General Counsel to the Energy Charter Secretariat.

 Agnieszka Ason, Visiting Research Fellow at the Oxford Institute for Energy Studies (OIES) and the Editor of the upcoming OGEL Special Issue on Changing LNG Markets and Contracts.
 Agnieszka specialises in energy law and international dispute resolution.
 She has particular expertise, and a decade of experience, in LNG pricing disputes in European and Asian markets.
 Agnieszka lectures in international commercial and investment arbitration, and energy law and trading, at the London School of Economics, Technische Universität Berlin, Freie Universität Berlin and Queen Mary University of London, and is a Visiting Research Fellow at the OIES where she has recently published papers on force majeure and price reviews and arbitrations under Asian LNG contracts.